soundpress/RulesOfNYC/docs/c35/index.rst

 (e) Breach of certification.
 A candidate found to have breached such candidate's certification pursuant to 52 RCNY § 3-01(e) may be deemed ineligible to receive public funds and may be required to return all public funds previously received.

 (f) Ballot disqualification.
-Pursuant to § 3-709(7) of the Code, a candidate who has been finally disqualified or whose designating or nominating petitions have been finally declared invalid by the Board of Elections or a court of competent jurisdiction, may not thereafter spend public funds for any purpose other than the payment of previous liabilities incurred in qualified campaign expenditures.
-All public funds in excess of such liabilities previously incurred shall be promptly repaid to the Board; the amount to be repaid shall be determined in accordance with § 3-710(2)(b) of the Code and subdivision (b) of this section.
-A repayment made pursuant to § 3-709(7) shall not preclude a determination that an additional repayment is required pursuant to that or any other provision of the Act.
+Pursuant to § 3-709(7) of the Code, a candidate who has been finally disqualified or whose designating or nominating petitions have been finally declared invalid by the Board of Elections or a court, or whose only remaining opponent has been finally disqualified or whose designating or nominating petitions have been finally declared invalid by the Board of Elections or a court, may not spend public funds for any purpose other than the payment of previous liabilities incurred in qualified campaign expenditures.
+All public funds in excess of those liabilities previously incurred shall be promptly repaid to the Board.
+The amount to be repaid will be determined in accordance with § 3-710(2)(b) of the Code and subdivision (b) of this section.
+A repayment made pursuant to § 3-709(7) does not prevent the Board from determining that an additional repayment is required.

 (g) Ballot fraud.
-Pursuant to § 3-710(3) of the Code, a candidate who has been disqualified by a court of competent jurisdiction on the grounds that such candidate committed fraudulent acts in order to obtain a place on the ballot, if such decision is not reversed, must pay to the Board an amount equal to the total public funds paid to the candidate.
+Pursuant to § 3-710(3)(a) of the Code, a candidate who has been disqualified by a court on the grounds that the candidate committed fraudulent acts in order to obtain a place on the ballot must pay to the Board an amount equal to the total public funds paid to the candidate.
 Repayments pursuant to this subdivision must be made promptly upon the court's determination of disqualification.
+No repayment is required if the decision is reversed.

+(h) Failure to actively campaign.
+Pursuant to § 3-710(3)(b) of the Code, a candidate who fails to actively campaign for a covered office may be required to repay an amount equal to the total public funds received.

+(i) Ceasing to campaign.
+Pursuant to § 3-710(3)(c) of the Code, a candidate who ceases to actively campaign for a covered office may be required to repay an amount equivalent to the amount of public funds paid to the candidate that were not spent on qualified expenditures.
+Only expenditures incurred prior to the date on which the candidate ceased actively campaigning may be considered qualified expenditures.

-(h) Other reasons for repayment.
+(j) Other reasons for repayment.
 The Board may require a candidate to repay public funds because:

    (i) the candidate failed to maintain copies of checks or contribution cards that document matchable contributions;

    (ii) the public funds paid were based on contributions that were returned or contribution checks that have not been paid;

-   (iii) the candidate has failed to demonstrate eligibility for the public funds paid or compliance with Program requirements; or
+   (iii) the candidate has failed to demonstrate eligibility for the public funds paid or compliance with Program requirements, including the requirements to appear on the ballot and to be opposed by at least one other candidate on the ballot; or

    (iv) a determination pursuant to §§ 3-705(6) or (7) of the Code is reversed following reconsideration pursuant to 52 RCNY § 7-10(b)(vii).